-- Academic Theory exams: Students must receive a grade of 75% or higher on each assigned theory exam.
+- Academic Theory exams: Students must receive a grade of 70% or higher on each assigned theory exam.
 Depending on the length of the distance education module, theory exams will occur weekly or bi-monthly.
 The theory exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 2.
-Core written and practical skills evaluation: Students must receive a grade of 75% or higher on each written exam and each practical skill exam in order to complete the Core program.
+Core written and practical skills evaluation: Students must receive a grade of 70% or higher on each written exam and each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
-All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
+All Core written and practical skill exams must be passed with a 70% in order to transition to the Clinic Classroom.
 If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.
 The core written and practical skills evaluation must be completed within the school facility and cannot be taken through distance education. - 3.
 Final written exams: This test is an overview of all related esthetics subjects (e.g., anatomy, chemistry, etc.).
-Students must receive a grade of 75% or higher on all final tests.
+Students must receive a grade of 70% or higher on all final tests.
 Final Exams must be completed within the school facility and cannot be taken through distance education. - 4.
 Practical skills (mock state board) exam: The practical covers all expected phases of the state board examination.
-Students must receive a 75% or higher grade on all final tests.
+Students must receive a 70% or higher grade on all final tests.
 The practical skills exam must be completed within the school facility and cannot be taken through distance education. - 5.
-Practical worksheets: Students must complete all practical worksheets.
+Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
+All assigned practical skill assessments must be completed in order to complete the program. - 6.
+Distance education assessments: Students must complete a distance education written assessment and practical skill assessment.
+These are based on performance and must be completed on-campus each month.
+The distance education assessment will focus on the distance education subjects covered during that time period.
+Students must receive a grade of 70% or higher on each distance education written assessment and each practical skill assessment.
+Only students enrolled in the distance education program are required to complete these assessments.

-A = 90 - 100% B = 80 - 89% C = 75 - 79% Failing = Below 75%
+A = 90 - 100% B = 80 - 89% C = 70 - 79% Failing = Below 70%